Russia national under-17 football team

 The Russia national under-17 football team, controlled by the Russian Football Union, represents Russia at the UEFA European Under-17 Championship, FIFA U-17 World Cup and international friendly match fixtures at the under-17 age level.

-On 28 February 2022, accordance with a "recommendation" by the International Olympic Committee (IOC), FIFA and UEFA suspended the participation of Russia, including in the Qatar 2022 World Cup.
+On 28 February 2022, FIFA and UEFA suspended the participation of Russia, including in the Qatar 2022 World Cup.
 The Russian Football Union unsuccessfully appealed the FIFA and UEFA bans to the Court of Arbitration for Sport, which upheld the bans.
 In October 2023, FIFA and UEFA lifted the ban on the team, allowing them to return to competitions.
 This was met with opposition from Ukraine and some other UEFA members.
 England, Poland, Latvia, Lithuania, Sweden, Denmark, Finland, Ireland, Norway, and Romania announced that they would not play the team if it was allowed back.
 UEFA later axed the plan.